 Answer: To figure out how much topsoil you need, you need to measure the area that is to be filled.
 The measurements you need are the length, width and depth.
-Once you find those values, you simply multiply them together to get a cubic quanitity.
+Once you find those values, you simply multiply them together to get a cubic quantity.

 For example: You build a flower box that is 10 feet long, 3 feet wide and 1 foot deep.
 To find the volume, simply multiply these three values together: 10 x 3 x 1= 30 cubic feet.
 We sell topsoil by the cubic yard which is 3 x 3 x 3 which equals 27 cubic feet.